iheart2code/iheart2code.github.io/_blog/2015/10/05/xcode-gitlab-ci-setup.md

 - check out [xcpretty's options][5] and tweak the output
 - check out the different flags for [GitLab CI's YAML config file][6]

 There are lots of different possibilities with GitLab CI.
-Some topics I may explore in the future include:

 - static analysis &amp; linting
 - adding a test phase for unit &amp; UI tests
 - continuous deployment
+- automatically increase version number, merge with master, archive IPA, and deploy on push to develop branch

+I am still exploring the possibilities and will try to include more posts in the future on this topic.

   [0]: https://about.gitlab.com/gitlab-ci/
   [1]: https://about.gitlab.com/downloads/